 SAML (Security Assertion Markup Language) is an XML standard that allows secure web domains to exchange user authentication and authorization data.
-You can configure Tableau Online to use an external identity provider (IdP) to authenticate users over SAML 2.0.
-No user credentials are stored with Tableau Online, and using SAML enables you to add Tableau to your organization’s single sign-on environment.
-Tableau Online supports all SAML 2.0 features including multi-factor authentication (MFA), forcing password change on first login, password complexity requirements, account lockout, and more.
+You can configure Tableau Cloud to use an external identity provider (IdP) to authenticate users over SAML 2.0.
+No user credentials are stored with Tableau Cloud, and using SAML enables you to add Tableau to your organization’s single sign-on environment.

-Note: Tableau Online supports both service provider initiated and IdP initiated SAML in browsers only.
-Connections from Tableau Desktop or the Tableau Mobile app require that the SAML request be service provider initiated.
+Note: Tableau Cloud supports both service provider initiated and IdP initiated SAML in browsers and in the Tableau Mobile app.
+SAML connections from Tableau Desktop must be service provider initiated.

 The following image shows the steps to authenticate a user with single sign-on in a typical service provider initiated flow:

-User navigates to the Tableau Online sign-in page or a published workbook.
+User navigates to the Tableau Cloud sign-in page or clicks a published workbook URL.

-Tableau Online starts the authentication process and redirects the request to the registered IdP.
+Tableau Cloud starts the authentication process by redirecting the client to the configured IdP.

 The IdP requests the user’s username and password from the user.
 After the user submits valid credentials, the IdP authenticates the user.

-Tableau Online verifies that the username in the response matches what is stored in Tableau and displays the page the user requested in Step 1.
+Tableau Cloud verifies that the username in the SAML Response matches a licensed user stored in the

 Tableau Cloud repository.
 If a match is verified, then Tableau Cloud responds to the client with the requested content.